Small Business Continuity Fund

 Applications were accepted from May 4th to May 11th, 2020.
 A lottery was then held to select businesses for consideration of funding.
 Businesses who submitted a complete application were eligible for selection in the lottery.
 On May 22nd, using numbers generated from Random.org, each City of Dallas business was put in an ordered list.
 For the grant program, 250 businesses were notified that they were eligible to move on to the next funding stage and an additional 100 were notified that they would be considered if funding remained available.
 For the loan program, 50 businesses were notified that they were eligible to move on to the next funding stage and an additional 40 were notified that they would be considered if funding remained available.
 Selected businesses are required to provide complete documentation to a third-party provider prior to the execution of a grant or loan.

 Details on SBCF applications and awards can be found here.

 If you were notified that your business was selected for funding, you will submit the required documents directly to NDC, the third-party administrator, via a secure online portal.
-Information on how to access the portal was sent out on June 15.
-You will need to provide NDC business verification as identified in this document.
+You will need to provide NDC the business verification information as identified in this document.
 Additionally, there are two certifications that are required for federal CDBG requirements.
 The income self-certification form is a fillable pdf that you can either sign electronically or print and sign and then scan for submission.
 The job creation or retention form can be printed, filled out and then scanned for submission.
 If you have questions about any of the required documents, or need assistance, please reach out to SBCF@dallascityhall.com.